okirch/pcr-oracle/README.md

 values and return the signature to the managed node.

 So far, pcr-oracle does not yet implement this mode of operation.
-However, it already supports the creationg of, and sealing against, authorized policies.
+However, it already supports the creation of, and sealing against, authorized policies.

-Here's how to do it:

-pcr-oracle --rsa-key policy-key.pem --auth authorized.policy \
-	create-authorized-policy 0,2,4
-pcr-oracle --auth authorized.policy --in secret --out sealed \
-	seal-secret
-pcr-oracle --sign-policy --rsa-key policy-key.pem 0,2,4 \
-	--out pcr-policy.signed
+For an example of how to use pcr-oracle with authorized policies, please refer to test-authorized.sh

 ## Generate and submit test cases